 There will also be opportunities for Fellows to help plan and coordinate ongoing interdisciplinary conferences led by faculty in the mentoring cluster.
 The Conversations in Caribbean Studies Colloquium, for example, held its inaugural program titled Legacies of the New World Avenger in May 2019.
 This colloquium provided a unique opportunity for graduate students in the South Atlantic Seminar on Transatlantic Haitian Print Culture to engage with emerging and established scholars in the field of Atlantic Studies, including Julia Gaffield (Georgia State), Laurent Dubois (Duke), and Grégory Pierrot (UConn).
-The next iteration, titled “The Borderlands of Haiti and the Dominican Republic, a Conversation with April Mayes, Anne Eller, and Edward Paulino,” will be held on April 29, 2020.
+The next iteration, titled “The Borderlands of Haiti and the Dominican Republic, a Conversation with April Mayes, Anne Eller, and Edward Paulino,” was held in April 2020.
 Other conferences organized by the mentors in this cluster include the Global South Conference, Coasts in Crisis, and Haitian Studies in the 21st Century.

 Fellows will have priority consideration to participate as teaching assistants for the undergraduate course Introduction to Modern Caribbean Studies to broaden the teaching experience available to students within their home departments.